wolfpld/tracy/README.md

 #### Message log

 Fast navigation in large data set and correlation of zones with what was happening in application may be difficult.
 To ease these issues tracy provides a message log functionality.
 You can send messages (for example, your typical debug output) using the `TracyMessage( text, size )` macro (tracy will allocate memory for message storage).
+Alternatively, use `TracyMessageL( text )` for string literal messages.
 Messages are displayed on a chronological list and in the zone view.

 ![](doc/messages.png)